Reinhard Seiler: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Seiler's unit was kept back and on 13 September, it formed the nucleus of the newly created I Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) which had been placed under command of Major Hans-Jürgen von Cramon-Taubadel.
-In consequence, Seiler's 1 Staffel was renamed 1.
+In consequence, Seiler's 1.
+Staffel was renamed 1.
 Staffel of JG 54.
 On 1 November, the Gruppe was transferred to Böblingen to patrol the southernmost region of the French-German border.

 He scored his first victory of the war on 10 January 1940, shooting down a French reconnaissance Potez southwest of Freiburg.
 He scored a second victory on 7 April west of Strasbourg.
 However he scored no further in the subsequent Battle of France, when his unit covered the Panzer advance through the Ardennes forests and later over the Dunkirk bridgehead.
 Pulled out early, back to occupied Netherlands as the campaign wound down, I./JG 54 was then one of the first units to re-occupy the Pas de Calais, in early August 1940 in anticipation of the upcoming Battle of Britain.
-On a bomber escort mission over Dover on 5 August 1940, Seiler scored his third victory (a Spitfire), but was bounced by a Hurricane squadron, shot down and severely injured.
-Taking to his parachute over the English Channel, he was rescued and hospitalised, but was out of action for over 6 months.
+On a bomber escort mission over Dover on 5 August 1940, Seiler claimed his third aerial victory, shooting down a Supermarine Spitfire over the English Channel.
+He was then shot down in his Messerschmitt Bf 109 E-4 and severely injured.
+Taking to his parachute over the English Channel, Seiler was rescued and hospitalized, but was out of action for over 6 months.
+On 1 December 1940, Seiler was promoted to Hauptmann (captain).